osisoft/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/Reading_Data_API.md

 ## ``Join Values``

 Returns data from multiple streams, which are joined based on the request specifications.
-The streams must be of the same SdsType.
+The streams must be of the same type.

 SDS supports the following types of joins: